|

 The 5 took part in the 2021 insurgency, and were given appointments in the new Taliban “government.”
 Their names and positions follow: Mullah Norullah Nori (Border and Tribal Affairs Minister), Abdul Haq Wasiq (Intelligence Director), Mulla Mohammad Fazl (Deputy Defense Minister), Khair Ulla Said Wali Khairkhwa (Information and Culture Minister), and Mohammad Nabi Omari.
 While not given a post in the central government, Omari was appointed governor of Khost Province.

 On Sept 10, 2021, Taliban spokesman Sayed Zekrullah Hashimi, told the press: “A woman can’t be a minister, it is like you put something on her neck that she can’t carry.
 It is not necessary for women to be in the cabinet, they should give birth.”
-It is so nice that Biden’s Secretary of State Antony Blinken, called the Taliban “cooperative, flexible, and businesslike.
+It is so nice that an official in Biden’s National Security Council called the Taliban “cooperative, flexible, businesslike, and professional.

 “Fail.”
 Credit: POTUS 2021.